penfever/clam/examples/openml_cc18/SCRIPTS_OVERVIEW.md

 ## How It Works

 1. The main script fetches all 72 tasks from the OpenML CC18 collection (study ID 99).
-2. For each task, it trains a LLATA model on three different train/test splits.
+2. For each task, it trains a CLAM model on three different train/test splits.
 3. It then evaluates each trained model and runs all standard baselines on the same splits.
 4. Results are stored in a structured directory hierarchy, with each task and split having its own directory.
 5. The analysis script compiles these results into summary statistics, comparative visualizations, and exportable data files.